mixxxdj/manual/source/hardware/controllers/pioneer_ddj_400.rst

 A simple effect workflow might look as follows:

-- Select and enable one or more effects (consider setting their parameters in advance).
+- Select and enable one or more effects
 - Return focus to the wet/dry mix
 - Mix the effect chain as desired
 - Disable the effects

-.. note:: It is possible to change effects assigned to one of the three slots,
+.. note:: Soft takeover is enabled on the :hwlabel:`LEVEL/DEPTH`
-          but note that your parameter will be reset.
-In Mixxx 2.4 this will change with the introduction of chain presets.

-          Also note that soft takeover is enabled on the :hwlabel:`LEVEL/DEPTH` knob to prevent sudden changes to the wet/dry mix or effect metaknob when changing between the two.
+          knob to prevent sudden changes to the wet/dry mix or effect metaknob when changing between the two.